 STEPHEN CULLEN – INDEPENDENT DIRECTOR / PUBLIC OFFICER

 Stephen is a Lawyer and Consultant at Board Matters Pty Ltd, a governance consultancy assisting boards and other governing bodies of companies and other organisations across Australia.

 He is also currently a Board Member of Lutheran Community Care, one of Queensland's largest aged care and disability service providers; and a Member of the Queensland Law society Not-for-Profit sub-committee.

 Stephen has over 30 years' experience as a commercial lawyer for an international law firm; and extensive corporate governance and compliance experience as a General Counsel and Company Secretary.

 Stephen has a keen interest in history and the arts and a family tradition of museum involvement in regional Queensland.

 As a Consultant, Stephen works for a range of government, for-profit and not-for-profit organisations, and believes that the true purpose of corporate governance is to harness a board's energy to drive the creation of stakeholder value, including the delivery of mission and services.

-Karina has 20 years’ experience as an artist, art educator and gallery manager.
-Karina has been employed as the Director of Warwick Art Gallery for eight years.
+Karina has over 20 years’ experience as an artist, art educator and gallery manager.
+Karina has been employed as the Director of Warwick Art Gallery since 2006.